Educational Teachers

 (√) What does movement have to do with emotional and mental behavior?

 This topic is the key to Wellness Through Movement.
 First think of the senses, or physical feelings of emotions (especially in a baby), as movements.
 With movements, a baby doesn’t think.
-A baby (like a young child) is a bundle of sensations—these sensations of how the body and mind move educate the development of behavior.
+A baby, like a young child, is a bundle of sensations.
+These sensations of how the body and mind move help develop behavior.
 The sensations of movement begin to form, and patterns set up.
 The organization of the patterns are one, both mental and emotional behavior.
-Organizing the movement to affect the mind/body behavior takes a professional, but when movement is organized, the senses harmonize, the mind settles, and the heart opens.
+Organizing the movement to affect the mind/body behavior takes a professional.
+When movement is organized not through exercise but mirroring sensation, the senses harmonize, the mind settles, and the heart opens.
 This type of movement is not an exercise.
 Like learning to walk, it takes practice.
-To balance the body/mind’s wellbeing, the feeling in the body has to be experienced with awareness of how to feel the movement connected with body parts and emotions.
+To help balance the body/mind’s wellbeing, teach how to feel the movement connected body parts, and body parts to emotions.
 The kids learn this easily because they are so young.
 The experience of the movement is the education and leads the students from the inside.

-If you can wonder about the needs in your children’s movement, you will see how the movement is trying to teach them.
-Seems simple, but many children are not aware of where and who they are in a situation.
+If you can wonder about the needs in your children’s movement, see if their movements are trying to help them.
 Wonder if there could be connections between their movements and their emotions?
-That is the question to ask, and it will speak volumes far beyond how to discipline and teach the child to learn.
+Movement speak volumes far beyond how to discipline and teach the child to learn.

 Astonishing changes can happen in students’ behaviors.
 Some of the results range from having longer attention spans to being simply kinder and supportive with their peers.
 With the movement program, even physical conditions improved.
-With time, the students resourced the methods from the program on their own when needing to handle stress, violence, and depression.
+Over time, the students started using the program’s methods independently.
+They did this whenever they needed to handle stress, violence, and depression.

-The most significant and sustainable results happen with students between the ages of five and eight; however, adults also reported benefiting from the process. intro program
+The most significant and sustainable results happen with students between the ages of five and eight.
+Adults also reported benefiting from the Intro program.

 Please note movement lessons in Part II of WTM were necessary for the most challenging behavior.
-With all behaviors, we taught lessons in this book A New Sensory Self Awarenesss.
+With all behaviors, we taught lessons in this book A New Sensory Self Awareness.
 (Rosasco, 2013)

 (√) Is there an alternative to medication to help my students?

 There is an alternative to using sedative medications to manage your student’s behavior.
 Hyperactive students have little awareness of their behavior and how it disturbs others.
-Think of your student’s behavior not as misbehavior but as behavior that shows how to uncover the answers of what type of help he or she needs.
+Consider your student’s behavior as a way to understand their needs.
+Their actions reveal what type of help he or she requires.
 The movement reveals the internal dialogue between the body and brain.
-When you help students’ brains feel and reeducate what is happening in their bodies, it clarifies for them how their actions affect others.
-The WTM methods help students learn the bridge between their actions and their brains by first teaching spatial awareness inside.
-(Science, Biomechanics of Psychology, & Feldenkrais Work)
+(See the pages: Science, Biomechanics of Psychology, & Feldenkrais® Work for more information)